walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/docs/ITB-WALLET.md

 at `9cd45c78483766e7bc60d9028def9103214a4529` contains eight issuance and seven presentation holder cases.
 Its `test-suite12.xml` is an issuance suite, not TS12 payment testing.
 The authenticated tenant catalogue differs from that snapshot.
-Do not equate these ten local checks with the deployed cases.
+Do not equate the eleven local profile checks with the deployed cases.

 ### Deployed catalogue